jonasW3F/binance_market_seller/README.md

 ## Installation

 ### Set your API keys as environmental variables
+* Get your Binance API keys.
-Set your API key as `binance_api` and your secret key as `binance_secret`.
+* Set your API keys as environmental variables.
+Use `binance_api` for your public key and `binance_secret` for your secret key.
+* Install the binance python library with `pip install python-binance`.

 ## Running
 Open the folder containing the script with your terminal and type:
 `python3 auto_sell.py`